tobek/laminae/notes.md

 - https://en.wikipedia.org/wiki/Keynesian_beauty_contest
     - "It is not a case of choosing those [faces] that, to the best of one's judgment, are really the prettiest, nor even those that average opinion genuinely thinks the prettiest.
 We have reached the third degree where we devote our intelligences to anticipating what average opinion expects the average opinion to be.
 And there are some, I believe, who practice the fourth, fifth and higher degrees."
 - Pantropy: modifying being to suit its environment (opposite of terraforming)
-- Apophatic theology ("attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about the perfect goodness that is God") vs. cataphatic theology (the opposite, using positive definitions)
+- Apophatic theology ("attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about the perfect goodness that is God") vs. cataphatic theology (the opposite, using positive definitions) XXD
 - <https://en.wikipedia.org/wiki/Dulness> - "the goddess who presides over Alexander Pope's The Dunciad ... the daughter Chaos and "eternal Night," and her mission is to convert all the world to stupidity ("To hatch a new Saturnian age, of Lead")" (maybe CNP)
 - A place where no one experiences boredom.
 LND or LEC LEP LED or CGP
     - boredom is required for creativity